mstudiva/Transcriptional-plasticity-mesophotic-Mcav/tagSeq_analysis_README.txt

 # Copy the 3 template R scripts into the working directory
 # s.threshold.signed.R, tom_calc_signed.R, wgcna_MEanalysis_signed_heavy.R
 # Copy the data4wgcna.RData package from the "DESeq2" directory to "WGCNA"
-# Copy Mcavernosa_Cladocopium_iso2geneName.tab included in this repository to "WGCNA"
+# Copy Mcavernosa_Cladocopium_iso2geneName.tab included in the Mcav-Annotated-Transcriptome repository to "WGCNA"

 # Run the R script as directed